knightsUCF/SpaceGame/design/design.md

+# Rolling MVP On Itch

+We could have a rolling MVP on Itch where the game is in Beta or Alpha.
+1.2

 # Demo on Itch

 If Itch is open to stuff, we definitely should have a free demo for all the VR people to try.
 So anytime we would post on a VR subreddit, we could invite everyone to try the game.